Bidhit74/PHP---Hypertext-Pre-Processor/01_Basics/readme.md

 -   -   Example: HTML form takes input, PHP processes and stores it in a database.

 2. php write inside the html --> write php inside HTML tags

+# Constant in PHP

+-   A constant is a name that holds a fixed value that cannot be changed during script execution.

+-   -   Created using define() or const.
+-   -   No $ sign before constant name.